bevry-archive/jquery-ajaxy/README.txt

 Todo:
 1. Need to add timeout for AjaxQueue.
 As in rare circumstances it just never pops out.
+2. Update demo for v1.6.1-dev changes.
+Such as add a page error action.

 Options:
 1. Refer to (scripts/resources/jquery.ajaxy.js) at about line 40 you will see the options with their information.